 Lower back (lumbar), hipbones (ilium, sacrum, and tail) or better known as “hips,” are completely misunderstood by most.
 Your hipbones are blood factories consisting of thick powerful bones surrounded by nerves for smart movement.
 Your lumbar vertebrae are the thickest, biggest bad a** bones of your spine; when the lumbar is stabilized (kept in place with the help of correct head, neck, rib), the all-knowing and powerful ilium/sacrum (hip bones) can rock from side to side so your weight can shift and drive you with speed and power in the direction you want it to go.
 Your hipbones do not rotate, they shift from side to side like a teeter totter!

 Ball joints make all weight shift possible.
 Much like a car, you can have all the power you need coming out of your engine (core), but if one of your tires is flat you are in big trouble.
-Take a lane of 8 swimmers racing and I promise you the gal/guy who sends a leg out sideways (not using the ball joint to keep the leg behind) with a breath or stroke will not be the first one to the wall.
+Take a heat of eight swimmers racing and I promise you the gal or guy who sends a leg out sideways (not using the ball joint to keep the leg behind) with a breath or stroke will not be the first one to the wall.

 Going from hip to knee: keep your knees together like your mother always told you.
-Super drill for this involves holding a ring (the ones kids dive for) between your knees.
+A super drill for this is to hold a ring (the ones kids dive for) between your knees.
 Start with a kickboard, go to one-arm drill with breath, and then on to swimming, all the while holding the ring between your knees.
 When you get good at that, try a dime.
 Your knees should remain close both from the center point of view as well as up and down.
 This allows your femur (great big leg bone) to remain stabilized and therefore powerful, while your hips shift from side to side.
 The fact that you have ball joints makes all that possible.
-See Beyonce’s “Single Ladies” video for a demonstration of what the ball joints are capable of.
+See Beyonce’s “Single Ladies” music video for a demonstration of what the ball joints are capable of.